nodejs/nodejs.org/CONTRIBUTING.md

    git merge upstream/main
    ```

-9. Run `npx turbo format` to confirm that linting and formatting are passing.
+9. Run `npm run format` to confirm that linting and formatting are passing.

    ```bash
    npm run format